daniellevautier/responsiveMenu/README.md

 Version History
 ---------------
+* Version 1.2 - Added function to force close the menu after clicking a menu link
 * Version 1.1 - Removed transitions and added JQuery Animation and on reload bug
 * Version 1.0 - CSS transitions